trepDev/mixcloud-with-tracklist/README.md

 By default tracklist is shown.
 You can change it in option panel.

 ## About Tracklist unavailable
-If the "Tracklist unavailable" button appears, this is not a issue with this extension, but it probably means that mix uploader didn't provide it.
+If the "Tracklist unavailable" button appears, this is not an issue with this extension, but it probably means that mix uploader didn't provide it.

 ## Limitations: